 Baseball can be many things for those who pass through the turnstiles to watch.
 It can be escapism to forget about their life’s troubles, or a drug to get their fix of the National Pastime, or a chance for family and friends to simply bond and enjoy a day at the ballpark.

-While the Marathon attacks lacked the grand-scale calamity of 9-11, the people of Boston were no less shaken from it; many knew of someone who was emotionally and/or physically impacted by the bombings, and for five days lived within a zone of palpable fear, held hostage in their homes as authorities ordered a lockdown in the city as part of a desperate manhunt for those responsible for this latest, despicable act on American soil.
+While the Marathon attacks lacked the grand-scale calamity of 9-11, the people of Boston were no less shaken from it; many knew of someone who was directed and physically impacted by the bombings, and for five days lived within a zone of palpable fear, held hostage in their homes as local authorities ordered a lockdown as part of a desperate manhunt for those responsible for this latest, despicable act on American soil.

 Police eventually caught up to the two bombers; one was killed, the other captured.
 Physically wounded and emotionally fractured, Boston welcomed the closure and began the healing process; its citizens needed a central gathering, a portal to relax their souls, rise above the abyss of anguish and move forward.

 Proximity aside, the Boston Red Sox didn’t seem at the time to be the ideal team to take on the challenge.
 People shrugged their shoulders and asked: How could the Sox bring together a broken city and inspire it when they, themselves, had broken apart over the past few years?
 After all, this was the team that in 2011 fumbled an assured wild card spot amid accusations of accomplished manager Terry Francona losing focus through personal issues and pitchers enjoying their days off in the clubhouse feasting on chicken and beer.
 And then there was 2012, when things got worse—much worse—as a bloc of star players all but mutinied against outspoken, one-and-done manager Bobby Valentine that led to another late-season collapse and the Red Sox’ worst record (69-93) in nearly half a century.